You’ve received a letter stating that HMRC is objecting to the striking off a company of which you are a director from the Companies Register.

 What is an Objection to a Striking off Application?

-What Should you do if you Receive an Objection from HMRC?
+What Should you do if you Receive a Strike Off Objection from HMRC?

 The simplest answer is that you will need to arrange to repay any outstanding taxes with HMRC before they will allow the company to be struck off the register.